adwyze/faqs/docs/creation.md

-This page walks you through the FAQs in campaign creation.
+This page walks you through the campaign creation.

 ![Screenshot](img/creation1.png)